Accuracy and precision: In multiclass classification

 When computing accuracy in multiclass classification, accuracy is simply the fraction of correct classifications:

 This is usually expressed as a percentage.
 For example, if a classifier makes ten predictions and nine of them are correct, the accuracy is 90%.

+Accuracy is sometimes also viewed as a micro metric, to underline that it tends to be greatly affected by the particular class prevalence in a dataset and the classifier's biases.

-Accuracy is also called top-1 accuracy to distinguish it from top-5 accuracy, common in convolutional neural network evaluation.
+Furthermore, it is also called top-1 accuracy to distinguish it from top-5 accuracy, common in convolutional neural network evaluation.
 To evaluate top-5 accuracy, the classifier must provide relative likelihoods for each class.
 When these are sorted, a classification is considered correct if the correct classification falls anywhere within the top 5 predictions made by the network.
 Top-5 accuracy was popularized by the ImageNet challenge.
 It is usually higher than top-1 accuracy, as any correct predictions in the 2nd through 5th positions will not improve the top-1 score, but do improve the top-5 score.

 In psychometrics and psychophysics

 In psychometrics and psychophysics, the term accuracy is interchangeably used with validity and constant error.
 Precision is a synonym for reliability and variable error.
 The validity of a measurement instrument or psychological test is established through experiment or correlation with behavior.
 Reliability is established with a variety of statistical techniques, classically through an internal consistency test like Cronbach's alpha to ensure sets of related questions have related responses, and then comparison of those related question between reference and target population.